someguynamedjosh/nodespeak/design/language.md

 [fibbonacci(12)]Int fibbonacci_array;
 ```
 Note that, unlike other languages, there is no special syntax needed to make
 the function `fibbonacci` work at compile time.
-That's the power of waveguide's
+That's the power of nodespeak's
 built-in interpreter.

 ## Expressions